 Dendrocalamus giganteus

 Also called Dragon Bamboo, or simply Giant Bamboo, the name says it all.
-This is a remarkable species that can grow more than 100 feet tall and up to a foot in girth.
+This remarkable species can grow more than 100 feet tall and up to a foot in girth; culms of 8 or 10 inches in diameter are not uncommon.
 New shoots appear with a dusty, grayish-green color, and gradually turn more brownish-yellow with age.
-Prior to the discovery of Dendrocalamus sinicus, botanists considered this to be the largest bamboo species in the world.
+Before the discovery of Dendrocalamus sinicus, botanists considered this to be the largest bamboo species in the world.
+In most respects, they are very similar to Asper, but with smooth culms, without the furry nodes.

-Like most members of this genus, it prefers a tropical habitat and will not tolerate temperatures below about 30º F. Gardeners in Hawaii and Florida can grow this species with dazzling results.
-You can also find a specimen at the San Diego Botanical Garden, but without the tropical humidity, it’s only grown about 5 inches thick.
+Like most members of this genus, giganteus prefers a tropical habitat and will not tolerate temperatures below about 30º F. Gardeners in Hawaii and Florida can grow this species with dazzling results.
+You can also find a specimen at the San Diego Botanical Garden, but without the tropical humidity, it’s not quite as majestic.

 Culms with their thick walls are ideal for construction and are used widely in Indonesia.
 The fresh shoots are also edible.
 Harvest them when they’re young and tender, and pickle them like sauerkraut.
 Or slice them into rings and add them to stir fry.
 Just remember to boil them first to remove any toxins.